finbourne/lusid-sdk-csharp-preview/sdk/docs/RelationDefinitionsApi.md

 > RelationDefinition CreateRelationDefinition (CreateRelationDefinitionRequest createRelationDefinitionRequest)

-[EXPERIMENTAL] Create a relation definition
+[DEPRECATED] Create a relation definition

 Define a new relation.